August 16 to 27, 2021

 Candidates will be admitted on a first-come, first-serve basis.
 Prospective candidates for the course are asked to send a brief statement of interest and a short bio detailing their career and educational background.
 This material should be sent electronically to the following address: cgpp-cpmp@uOttawa.ca.

-Once your participation has been approved please click on the appropriate date to register.
+Once your participation has been approved please click on the appropriate date (below) to register.

 Please read our cancellation policy.